m-kupiec/compendium-javascript/README.md

 - `1 + 1 + '1'` is converted to `'21'`
 - `'1' + 1 + 1` is converted to `'111'`

-`String(value)`: converts a value to string explicitly
+`String(value)`: converts a value to a string explicitly

 Rules:
 - `false` is converted to `"false"`
-- `null` is convertet to `"null"`
+- `null` is converted to `"null"`
 - etc.

 `[1, 2, 3]` is converted to `"1,2,3"`

 ##### Numeric

-Value is converted to number automatically in mathematical functions and expressions
+Value is converted to a number automatically in mathematical functions and expressions

-Unary `+` operator converts the operand to number
+Unary `+` operator converts the operand to a number

 `Number(value)`: converts a value to number explicitly